marcbensan/finance_tracker/README.md

 Income Management: Keep track of your income sources and monitor your earnings over time.
 You can input various sources of income along with relevant details for accurate financial analysis.

-# HOW TO RUN THE PROIGRAM 🚀
+# HOW TO RUN THE PROGRAM 🚀

 To start using the Financial Tracker, follow these steps: